Tigxy/recommender-metrics/README.md

 - Hitrate
 - Coverage

+This library focuses on efficient metric implementations for PyTorch tensors, NumPy arrays and sparse arrays.

 _Notes_:
 *\* Averaging `average precision` and `reciprocal rank` of multiple samples leads to `mean average precision (MAP)` and `mean reciprocal rank (MRR)`, respectively,